Adeoluwaa/Adeoluwaa/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Team as a Tier 1 Analyst or work as an Incident response analyst or in the Identity and Access Management team.
+My journey in Technology Education has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Team as a Tier 1 Analyst or work as an Incident response analyst or in the Identity and Access Management team.

 ## Skills